Work samples

 About Jarod

-Jarod is a theatre artist and educator based in Baltimore.
+Jarod Hanson (he/they) is a Baltimore-based theatre artist and educator dedicated to actor-centered, ensemble theatre.
 He is a certified Margolis Method teacher and serves as Lead Faculty at the Margolis Method Center Int’l in upstate New York.
-He has an MFA in Theatre from Towson University where he focused on developing his pedagogy and practice of creating empowering, actor-centered theatre.
-Recent professional collaborations include The First Thing That Happens and Putin on Ice with The Acme Corporation Theatre, Close Your… more
+He has an MFA in Theatre from Towson University where he focused on further developing his pedagogy and practice of creating empowering, embodied theatre.
+He has toured and taught internationally.
+Jarod has been a proud member of the… more

 Vesper